-Compare this sacred action to the isolated version of “forgiveness,” sold to our lower nature that just wants to hide away, not confront and just “be done with it.”
+Compare this sacred action to the isolated and individual version of “forgiveness,” sold to our lower nature that just wants to hide away, not confront and just “be done with it.”

 Don’t buy it.
 It’s a temptation into separation and loneliness and self-righteousness.

-Rather – the next time someone screws up and negatively impacts you or your life, have enough love and care in your heart to keep them nearby, and at least let them know how the experience impacted you, giving them a pathway back into mutual respect and integrity, and offer an opportunity to grow through the experience.
+Rather – the next time someone screws up and negatively impacts you or your life, have enough love and care in your heart to keep them nearby, and at least let them know how the experience impacted you.
+At the same time, you can give them a potential pathway back into mutual respect and integrity, along with the an opportunity to grow through the experience.
+Together.

 Even if you have resolved the raw emotions on your own – apart from some conversation or act of atonement – you can still communicate with that person so he or she can LEARN from your experience and how he or she impacted you … positive or negative.

 Let’s care enough about our brothers and sisters and not just “let them off the hook” as if it’s some kind and righteous action dictated by some angelic nature.
 The truth is we don’t even have to put them ON A HOOK!
-We just treat them as adults, carry a context of care, and then express to them what didn’t work for us and why.
-If they are game and open to learning and growing as well, you have given them an incredible gift with your feedback … much more powerful and impactful than the silent, avoiding, “wave of your hand” magic wand form of forgiveness.
+We just treat them as adults, carry a context of care, perhaps reveal one of their “blind spots,” and then express to them what didn’t work for us and why.
+If they are game and open to learning and growing as well, you have given them an incredible gift with your feedback … much more powerful and impactful than the silent, avoiding, magic wand, wave-of-your-hand form of forgiveness.